 - a.
-Regulatory framework RCD, following its initial assessment of the new regulatory framework, decides the ownership of the new regulatory obligation and informs the relevant CL through the compliance management system.
-The CL proceeds to initiate the gap analysis assessment with the assistance where necessary from RCD, through the system, so to identify any actions needed to ensure that the BoC Group is complying with the new or amended law / regulation/directive and set up an action plan with mitigating actions for compliance with it in case deficiencies are identified. - b.
-If the Owner cannot be easily identified (i.e., in the case of bank wide regulations), or if a dispute arises as to the ownership, CD re-assesses the issue and provide a final opinion.
-If the dispute is not resolved, RAD presents the regulatory obligation to the RSG, to identify the Owner Division. - 2.
-Existing regulatory framework (no major amendments): If the Owner is known or can be easily identified, RCD informs the relevant CL/SCO through the compliance management system. - 3.
-Clarifications issued on directives / Q&As: CD and/or other specialized Units that are involved with compliance with the regulatory framework proceed to seek through relevant links to Competent Authorities sites additional clarifications, Q&As from Competent Authorities etc., issued on laws, directives, and regulations. - Identification and notification is completed within a reasonable period and never exceeds the timeframe set by the Competent Authorities.
+New laws / regulations / directives: RCD, following its initial assessment of the new law / regulation / directive, will decide the ownership of the new regulatory obligation and will inform the relevant CL through the compliance management system.
+The CL will have to initiate the gap analysis assessment with the assistance where necessary from RCD, through the system, so to identify any actions needed to ensure that the Bank is complying with the new or amended law / regulation/directive and set up an action plan with mitigating actions for compliance with it in case deficiencies are identified. - b.
+If the Owner cannot be easily identified (i.e., in the case of bank wide regulations), or if a dispute arises as to the ownership, CD will re-assess the issue and provide a final opinion.
+If the dispute is not resolved, RAD will present the regulatory obligation to the RSG, to identify the Owner Division. - 3.
+Existing laws / regulations / directives (no major amendments): If the Owner is known or can be easily identified, RCD informs the relevant CL/SCO through the compliance management system. - 4.
+Clarifications issued on directives / Q&As: CD and/or other specialized Units that are involved with compliance with the regulatory framework shall properly seek through relevant links to Competent Authorities sites additional clarifications, Q&As from Competent Authorities etc., issued on laws, directives, and regulations. - Identification and notification shall be completed within a reasonable period and never exceeding the timeframe set by the Competent Authorities.

-4. Implementation and monitoring
+5. Implementation and monitoring